Causal-Adapter: Taming Text-to-Image Diffusion for Faithful Counterfactual Generation: Methodology

 \paragraph{Structural Causal Model (SCM).} SCM provides a formal framework for modeling causal relationships between variables~\citep{pearl2010causal}.
 An SCM is defined as a triplet $\mathcal{S} = \langle Y, F, U \rangle$, where $Y = \{y_i\}_{i=1}^K$ denotes a set of $K$ endogenous (observed) variables, $U = \{u_i\}_{i=1}^K$ is a set of exogenous (latent) variables, and $F = \{f_i\}_{i=1}^K$ is a set of deterministic functions defining $y_i = f_i(\mathrm{Pa}_i, u_i)$, with $\mathrm{Pa}_i \subseteq Y\setminus \{y_i\}$ denoting the parent variables of $y_i$.
 The structural assignments of the SCM induce a directed acyclic graph (DAG) $\mathcal{G}$, where each node represents a variable $y_i$, and each edge $\mathrm{Pa}_i \rightarrow y_i$ represents a direct causal dependency between variables $\mathrm{Pa}_i$ and $y_i$.
 A SCM is called Markovian if the exogenous variables are mutually independent $p(U) = \prod_{i=1}^K p(u_i)$.
 A Markovian causal model induces the unique joint observational distribution that satisfies the causal Markov condition $p_{\mathcal{S}}(Y) = \prod_{i=1}^K p(y_i \mid \mathrm{Pa}_i)$.

 \paragraph{Counterfactual Reasoning.} Counterfactual reasoning aims to answer queries ``Given observation $Y$, what would $y_i$ have been if its parents $\mathrm{Pa}_i$ had been different?''
-This is formalized by the \textit{abduction–action–prediction} procedure~\citep{pearl2013structural,pawlowski2020deep,shen2022weakly}: \begin{enumerate}[leftmargin=*] \item \emph{Abduction}: inferring posterior over exogenous variables consistent with observation, $p_{\mathcal{S}}(U \mid Y)$.
+This is formalized by the \textit{abduction–action–prediction} procedure~\citep{pearl2013structural,pawlowski2020deep,shen2022weakly}: 1. \emph{Abduction}: inferring posterior over exogenous variables consistent with observation, $p_{\mathcal{S}}(U \mid Y)$.
+2. \emph{Action}: perform an intervention $do(y_i = \tilde{y_i})$, which replaces the structural function $f_i$ with a constant assignment.
+This yields a modified SCM $\tilde{\mathcal{S}} = \langle \tilde{Y}, \tilde{F}, U \rangle$, where $\tilde{Y}$ and $\tilde{F}$ denote the modified endogenous variables and structural mechanisms respectively.
+3. \emph{Prediction}: compute the counterfactual outcome by evaluating $p_{\tilde{\mathcal{S}}}(\tilde{Y})$ under the modified structural mechanism and the inferred exogenous noise.